 15. State Business-Related Call Center and Customer Service Work.
 Pursuant to subsection (h) of section 31-57aa of the Connecticut General Statutes, Contractor shall perform all required state business-related call center and customer service work entirely within the State of Connecticut.
 If Contractor performs work outside of the State of Connecticut and adds customer service employees who will perform work pursuant to this Contract, then Contractor shall employ such new employees within the State of Connecticut prior to any such employee performing any work pursuant to this Contract.

 16. Consumer Data Privacy and Online Monitoring.
-Pursuant to section 4 of Public Act 23-16 of the Connecticut General Assembly, Contractor shall at all times comply with all applicable provisions of sections 42-515 to 42-525, inclusive, of the Connecticut General Statutes, as the same may be revised or modified.
+Pursuant to section 4e-72a of the Connecticut General Statutes, Contractor shall at all times comply with all applicable provisions of sections 42-515 to 42-525, inclusive, of the Connecticut General Statutes, as the same may be revised or modified.